Gerry McLaughlin pictured in Corlea, a place very close to his heart. PHOTO Siobhán McNamara

 “William Wordsworth described it best when he said poetry was ‘emotion recollected in tranquillity’ and that is a beautiful definition because the idea or image or emotion hits you sometimes like a thunderbolt.
 You get an idea and you write about it when you are calmed down a bit.”

-“Galway will always have a special place in my heart.
-I went there when I was just 17 and between the jigs and the reels I didn’t get out of it until I was 24.
+“Galway will always have a special place in my heart because I went there when I was just 17 and between the jigs and the reels I didn’t get out of it until I was 24,” he said.
+“My father Willie said it was the longest holiday I ever had!”

 “It gave me the start of a great career even though I saw quite a few horrors,” he said.